funkhaus/wordpress-theme-boilerplate/README.md

 ___

-### Z-Index

-When using `z-index` in CSS, we like to go in series of 10.
-So the first default z-index would be 0, then the next layer would be 10, and then 20 and so on.

-If you have a floating header or footer, setting it to 100 or 110 is generally a good idea.
-Setting an overlay to 200 is accetable too.

-If you use Cycle2, you'll notice that it uses 0-100 for it's z-indexing of slides.
-You can set the base level containing elment to be a low z-index to counter this.

-If you find yourself setting z-index to 300 or above, then you should probably reconsider what you are doing.
-You shouldn't need to set that high of a z-index for a normal website.

-___

 #### CSS
 All CSS should have 4-space tabs and everything should be on new lines.
 Whenever making a list of selectors be sure to have a line-break between each one.